-The minor is designed to provide basic competency in general, organic, and analytical chemistry for students not majoring in Biochemistry or Chemistry.
-Required courses: CHM1110,1120, 2200, 2210, and 3000.
-No substitutions or exchanges are permitted for these courses.
+The minor is designed to provide basic competency in chemistry for students not majoring in chemistry or biochemistry.

 Students apply for admission to the chemistry or biochemistry major in the spring semester of their second year or after they have completed CHM 1110, 1120, 2200, 2210, and 3000.
 A completed application to major form is submitted to the department chair.
 Application to the minor may be made to the department chair after completing CHM 1110, 1120, and 2200.

 Students admitted to the major must have an overall 2.0 grade point average and a minimum of grade of C- in all required courses.
 A minimum grade of C- is required in all courses in the minor.

 Students must earn a minimum of C- in all courses required for the major and remain in good academic standing with the college to maintain status as a chemistry or biochemistry major.
 Beyond the minimum grade performance, students are expected to be involved in the community life of the department through attendance at its seminars, involvement in chemistry volunteer and outreach activities, participation in social functions, cooperation with program assessment activities, and if qualified, by serving as a teaching or research assistant.